 You apply the perfect face, head out the door for the day and your makeup barely makes it a few hours…what do you do?
-Well, you use makeup setting spray, of course!
-This amazing DIY makeup setting spray can hydrate your skin and keep your makeup in place and stay fresh all day long…BUT, if you use as much as I do, it can get pricey!
-Let me show you how to save a bunch of cash by making your own *cheap* DIY setting spray!
+Well, you use makeup setting spray, of course.
+This amazing DIY makeup setting spray can hydrate your skin and keep your makeup in place and stay fresh all day long…BUT, if you use as much as I do, it can get pricey.
+Let me show you how to save a bunch of cash by making your own *cheap* DIY setting spray.

 Or perhaps you even use an inexpensive brand like E.L.F. or another drugstore brand, which is great, but it can still add up!

-I’ll show you my original “recipe” using only 3 ingredients and an even cheaper option using only 2 ingredients for your DIY makeup setting spray so you can customize it to fit your budget!
+I’ll show you my original “recipe” using only 3 ingredients and an even cheaper option using only 2 ingredients for your DIY makeup setting spray so you can customize it to fit your budget.

 You have two options, you can either use a bottle you already have or purchase one.
-In the video above, I reuse a bottle I already had because I like the way it sprayed.
+In the video above, I reuse a bottle I already had because I like the way it is sprayed.

 Feel free to do the same, but if you don’t have a bottle to use, you can pick up a nice (cheap) glass bottle like this.

 A small funnel, these kind are the best IMO, (although I couldn’t find mine for the video) while not required, will help avoid any messes and make the process go even smoother.

 A teaspoon measuring spoon, although you technically could eyeball it, if needed (it’s not an exact science) and a few napkins are all you’ll need for this quick DIY setting spray.